If you find that packing is becoming harder and more stressful as you get older, you’re not alone!

 Bonus tip: Although your seniors card is limited to use in your home state, you may be able to use it in other states or countries to get cheaper entry to sightseeing attractions or cheaper tickets on public transport.

 Many of our residents travel regularly to visit family and friends or to explore new places and cultures and they love having the freedom to close the door behind them and leave at a moment’s notice.
-Find out more from the travel-loving residents at Murray Gardens Retirement Village by watching their new video!
+Hear from some of our travel-loving residents here.